2013 IRS Form W-2 Instructions for Employee

 W—Employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to your health savings account.
 Report on Form 8889, Health Savings Accounts (HSAs).

 Y—Deferrals under a section 409A nonqualified deferred compensation plan

-Z—Income under section 409A on a nonqualified deferred compensation plan.
+Z—Income under a nonqualified deferred compensation plan that fails to satisfy section 409A.
 This amount is also included in box 1.
 It is subject to an additional 20% tax plus interest.
-See “Total Tax” in the Form 1040 instructions.
+See “Other Taxes” in the Form 1040 instructions.

 AA—Designated Roth contributions under a section 401(k) plan

 BB—Designated Roth contributions under a section 403(b) plan

 DD—Cost of employer-sponsored health coverage.
 The amount reported with Code DD is not taxable.

 EE—Designated Roth contributions under a governmental section 457(b) plan.
 This amount does not apply to contributions under a tax-exempt organization section 457(b) plan.